altctrlmm/stockmarketdata/README.md

 # Robinhood-Watchlist-Stock-History
 Download stock quote history from AlphaVantage for all the symbols in your Robinhood Default Watchlist to csv files.
 There is one file per symbol.

+# How to Get Started

+1. Run:
+$ pip install -r requirements.txt

-Open preferences.txt
+2. Open preferences.txt

-Update:
+3. Update:
-1. Your free AlphaVantage API key
+A. Your free AlphaVantage API key
-2. Your Robinhood email
+B. Your Robinhood email
-3. Your Robinhood password
+C. Your Robinhood password
-4. Your path to where to place the csv files.
+D. Your path to where to place the csv files.

-Rename preferences.txt to preferences.py
+4. Rename preferences.txt to preferences.py

+5. Open dl_quotes.py and run it.

 # When symbols fail
 If symbols fail, you can re-run the code and download only the list of failed symbols.
 The list is provided by the code.
 You'll have to copy/paste the list, and comment/uncomment several lines.
 Detailed instructions are in the code.